-Remember that according to this law, you are not guilty of PC 646.9 violation if the activity you carried out is constitutionally protected (for example, legally protesting).
-By this, it means that it’s always a legal defense to show you were engaged in a constitutionally protected act when accused of stalking.
+Remember that according to this law, you are not guilty of a PC 646.9 violation if the activity you carried out is constitutionally protected (for example, legally protesting).
+By this, it means that it is always a legal defense to show you were engaged in a constitutionally protected act when accused of stalking.

-To be convicted of PC 646.9 violation, your actions must have made the supposed victim reasonably fear for their safety or that of their immediate family.
-Thus, as far as this defense is concerned, your lawyer can argue that whereas you may have threatened the supposed victim, you didn’t mean for the threat to inflict fear.
+To be convicted of a PC 646.9 violation, your actions must have made the supposed victim reasonably fear for their safety or that of their immediate family members.
+Thus, as far as this defense is concerned, your lawyer can argue that whereas you may have threatened the supposed victim, you did not mean for the threat to inflict fear.
 For instance, perhaps you made repeated threats to trick the victim.

 Whereas stalking is a serious crime, the accusations that alleged victims make are often false or exaggerated.
-It is not uncommon for victims to make stalking allegations out of spite, jealousy, anger, the need to revenge, or because they’re seeking to have the upper hand in divorce or child custody proceedings.
-It could be that the victim contacted you first wanting to reconcile with you, and you responded believing it was in good faith only for them to accuse you of stalking.
+It is not uncommon for victims to make stalking allegations out of spite, jealousy, anger, revenge, or because they are seeking to have the upper hand in divorce or child custody proceedings.
+It could be that the victim contacted you first wanting to reconcile with you and you responded believing it was in good faith only for them to accuse you of stalking.
 These kinds of situations often arise during a relationship breakup or divorce.
-If your lawyer can prove that the stalking allegations the victim made against you are false, you can’t be convicted.
+If your lawyer can prove that the stalking allegations the victim made against you are false, you cannot be convicted.

 Expunging a Stalking Conviction

-If you’ve been found guilty of stalking, you can request that your conviction record be expunged.
-Per PC 1203.4, an expungement excludes you from nearly all disabilities and penalties that come about due to a conviction.
-One specific advantage of expunging your conviction record is that you don’t have to disclose that record to prospective employers.
+If you have been found guilty of stalking, you can request that your conviction record be expunged.
+Per PC 1203.4, an expungement excludes you from nearly all penalties that come about due to a conviction.
+One specific advantage of expunging your conviction record is that you do not have to disclose that record to prospective employers.

-Generally, Penal Code 1203.4 allows you to delete your felony or misdemeanor conviction record provided you aren’t currently facing criminal charges, serving time for a criminal offense or on probation for one, and completed probation.
+Generally, Penal Code 1203.4 allows you to remove your felony or misdemeanor conviction record provided you are not currently facing criminal charges, serving time for a criminal offense or on probation for one, and have completed probation.

-By this, it implies that once you’ve completed your probation sentence (if applicable) or served a jail sentence (also if applicable), you may start trying to have your criminal record expunged.
+By this, it implies that once you have completed your probation sentence (if applicable) or served a jail sentence (also if applicable), you may start trying to have your criminal record expunged.

 Related Crimes to Stalking